Best Overall: Callaway Rogue X Iron Set

 An important consideration and factor into the price of iron sets is the number of irons in the set.
 Some iron sets go from 4 – PW or 4 – SW.
 Material is another consideration.
 Any iron set with titanium will normally carry a higher price tag because of the value of the metal.
 Many other premium brands have invested millions in the technology and the more they add the higher the price tag

 Golfers don’t typically buy things unless they will help improve their game.
 Especially on a major purchase like an iron set.
 Many premium brands have been able to manipulate some of their top performing tour irons into a cavity back designed clubs to be more forgiving.
 The recent spike in golf technology means manufacturers are able to make minor improvements that go a long way for improvement.

 One of the biggest game improvement aspects is control.
 The review looks at each of the control aspects and assigns a better rating for more control features.
-Conversly, if the control elements go to far, then distance is sacrificed which brings overall game improvement score down.
+Conversely, if the control elements go too far, then the distance is sacrificed which brings the overall game improvement score down.
 Another important aspect of game improvement is how the manufacturers are able to have options available to golfers of all skill levels.

 Club Head Design

 This is where the swing transfers all the energy of a swing into the ball.
 Manufacturers that focus on increasing the Coefficient of Restitution (COR) which is essentially how fast the ball can bounce off the club face.
 Many different factors go into the COR calculation including material type, cavity depth, and balance of weight in the club head.